 G-1.1.2 Brake lining assemblies submitted for the test shall be fitted to the relevant brakes and, until a fixed burnishing procedure is established, shall be burnished to the manufacturer’s instructions in agreement with the certifying agency.

-G-1.2 Tests And Requirements
+G-1.2 Tests and Requirements

-G-1.2.1 Conformance with IS 14664.
+G-1.2.1 Conformance with IS 14664

-G-1.2.1.1 The braking system of the vehicle shall be tested according to the vehicle categories mentioned in IS 14664 and applicable requirements or tests are:
+G-1.2.1.1 The braking system of the vehicle shall be tested according to the vehicle categories mentioned in IS 14664 and applicable requirements or tests are as follows.

 G-1.2.1.1.1 Dry Stop test with engine disconnected

 The test is to be carried out only in the laden condition.
-Make one brake application according to IS 14664 : 2010, clause 5.3.1. and 5.3.2. up to wheel lock, or up to the deceleration under performance requirements defined in IS 14664 : 2010, clause 5.3.3. or up to the maximum allowed control force.
+Make one brake application according to 5.3.1 and 5.3.2 of IS 14664 up to wheel lock, or up to the deceleration under performance requirements defined in 5.3.3 of IS 14664 or up to the maximum allowed control force.

 Where brake lining assembly approval is required for front axle brakes the test is to be carried out on the front brakes only.